Yogesh-K-Matkar/react_concept_react_app/README.md

     );
     }

-7. Concept of dynamic variable where we can assign derived value generated from JS function, expression or operations that can be shown at a specific location with JSX.

-8. Concept of logical variable where we can assign derived value generated from JS function, expression or operations that can be shown at a specific location with JSX based on a Condition using Conditional Operators/Logic such as Ternary, IF-ELSE block, etc.
+7. In case of importing the Export Default component, then while importing any component name be used without curly braces. eg. import NetflixSeries from "./components/NetflixSeries"; (Where export component name is NetflixSeries)

+8. In case of importing Export Named component, then while importing the same Component name to be used with curly braces {ComponentName}
+    eg. import {NetflixSeries} from "./components/NetflixSeries"; (Where export component name is NetflixSeries)

 9. Concept of dynamic variable where we can assign derived value generated from JS function, expression or operations that can be shown at a specific location with JSX.

-10. In case of importing the Export Default component, then while importing any component name be used without curly braces. eg. import NetflixSeries from "./components/NetflixSeries"; (Where export component name is NetflixSeries)

-11. In case of importing Export Named component, then while importing the same Component name to be used with curly braces {ComponentName}
-    eg. import {NetflixSeries} from "./components/NetflixSeries"; (Where export component name is NetflixSeries)
+10. Concept of logical variable where we can assign derived value generated from JS function, expression or operations that can be shown at a specific location with JSX based on a Condition using Conditional Operators/Logic such as Ternary, IF-ELSE block, etc.

 12. Instead of for loop their is map() for looping on collection/array.
 In React map(), each element must have a key prop to differentiate each element generated while looping using map().